 The most popular CPU-based direct volume rendering algorithms are shear-warp, splatting, and raycasting.
-Shear-warp is considered to be the fastest software algorithm [LL94], however the inherent bi-linear interpolation provides quality which is in general insufficient for medical purposes.
-Splatting was first proposed by Westover et al. [Wes90].
-Later it was improved in terms of quality and speed by Mueller et al. [MMC99, MSHC99] and Huang et al. [HMSC00].
+Shear-warp is considered to be the fastest software algorithm (Lacroute et al. [6]), however the inherent bi-linear interpolation provides quality which is in general insufficient for medical purposes.
+Splatting was first proposed by Westhover et al. [20].
+Later it was improved in terms of quality and speed by Mueller et al. [11, 12], and Hung et al. [4].
 This technique provides high quality images.
 However it still lacks the speed provided by the general volume raycasting technique.

 Volume raycasting is still widely used if high quality rendering of large data is desired.
 Several acceleration techniques for volume raycasting have been proposed over the last decade.
-Knittel [Kni00] and Mora et al. [MJC02] proposed volume raycasting approaches for commodity computers.
+Knittel et al. [5] and Mora et al. [10] proposed volume raycasting approaches for commodity computers.
 They achieve impressive frame-rates by using a spread memory layout and pre-computed gradients; however their method requires a huge amount of additional memory.
 The spread memory layout itself increases the memory usage by a factor of four.
 This becomes a rather limitation factor if large data needs to be handled, or if the the rendering system is part of a larger visualization systems and memory resources need to be shared.

-In contrast to that, our approach does not rely on precomputing or a spread memory layout; it is based on a bricked volume layout.
-However, to achieve high performance advanced acceleration structures and techniques are necessary.
-In the following sections we present several memory efficient acceleration approaches.
+In contrast to that, our approach does not rely on extensive precomputing or a spread memory layout; it is based on a bricked volume layout.
+To achieve high performance advanced acceleration structures and techniques are necessary.
+In the following Sections we present several memory efficient acceleration approaches.